 Q: Describe the most common type of work you do for your clients.

-A: Recording services, mixing & mastering, album & song production, session guitar, and songwriting.
+A: Recording services, mixing & mastering, album & song production, providing and recording session musicians, and songwriting.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I'm really proud of this album I'm working on right now.
 It's an album consisting of a bunch of singer/songwriters who are also recovering addicts.
 All the songs are really good and proceeds from album sales are going to a non-profit, so it's entertaining and fulfilling work.

 Q: What are you working on at the moment?

 A: I am working on a few albums at the moment, but always have time for more clients!

 A: My style changes to fit the song.
 What works for one song may not work for another.
 I think being adaptable is key.

 Q: What type of music do you usually work on?

 A: I work on everything from Country to Hip Hop and any genre in between.